hbujakow/SupervisionHack_picipolo/README.md

 In order to validate pdfs located in `/results` directory, run `python3 main.py`

+## Future implementation
+We plan to extend our application by adding advanced deep learning modules & gui, which prototype is included in our PRs.
+It was created in `streamlit`, however it can be extended in `React.js`

 ### Authors:
 - Mikołaj Gałkowski
 - Hubert Bujakowski